QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 arb(l1, l2, l3)
 ```

-The inputs are passed into the function and stored in a tuple.

-Similarly, Python also allows us to use `**kargs` to pass arbitrarily many *keyword arguments* into functions.
+Similarly, Python also allows us to use `**kargs` to pass arbitrarily many *keyword arguments* into functions

-Let's start with a simple example

 ```{code-cell} python3
 def arb(**ls):